SignorMercurio/Resume-Template/README.md

 If not, you may change `pages/Index.vue` and `layouts/MainLayout.vue` yourself.

+## Notes

-To change the theme color, check out `css/quasar.variable.sass`.
+- To change the theme color, check out `css/quasar.variable.sass`.
+- Check out the example PDF generated under `static`.